Running Custom Build

 Select an agent you want to run the build on from the drop-down menu.
 Note that for each agent in the list, TeamCity displays its current state and estimates when the agent will become idle if it is running a build at the moment.
 Besides the possibility to run a build on a particular agent from the list, you can also use one of the following options:

-the fastest agent in <a certain> pool: if selected, TeamCity will run a build on an agent from a specified pool
+Fastest agent in a certain pool: if selected, TeamCity will run a build on an agent from a specified pool

 if cloud integration is configured, you can select to run a build on an agent from a certain cloud image.
 If no available cloud agents of this type exist, TeamCity will also attempt to start a new one.